liflab/beepbeep-3-book/markdown/advanced/README.md

 6. Create a processor chain that reads an HTML file as input, and counts how many times each HTML tag appears in the document.
 (Hint: use a `FindPattern` and a `Slice`, among others.)

-7. In the section about processor states, one of the examples apply the `duplicate()` method on a `Cumulate` processor.
+7. In the section about processor states, one of the examples applies the `duplicate()` method on a `Cumulate` processor.
 Try the same process on other elementary processors, such as `Trim` or `CountDecimate`.
-Can you guess what is their initial state?
+Can you guess what their initial state is?

 <!-- :wrap=soft: -->